kaveeshanethruwan/react-query/README.md

 11. refetchInterval: polling - this will pause if screen lost the focus
 12. refetchIntervalInBackground: polling in background/ window not in focus mode
 13. onClick - enable: false in config, access refetch method, call it in eventHandler
-14. onSuccess, onError - in useQuery these two configs are there to set callback func accordingly. both will get their own params
+14. onSuccess, onError - in useQuery these two configs are there to set callback func accordingly. both will get their own params, onError will get call after 3 retry count
+15. select: after successful data fetching, if want to transform the data, select will provide a func to do it and return. useQuery will output that as data.